 The default state for this setting when accounts are created is enabled.

 The App Notifications section is where you can enable receiving Box notifications in any third-party apps for which you have enabled integrations and that can receive those notifications.

 This section is available only if you are part of an organization that includes integrations with third-party apps.

 The Security tab is where you get information about your account security.

 The Login Activity section of your Account Settings is useful for monitoring access to your Box account.
 You will see a list of all the applications, devices, and locations you've used to log in to Box.

 Click the X next to a session to forget this mode of access.
 You can also click the Forget All button at the bottom of the page to forget all sessions.
 The next time someone tries to open this application or browser from your stolen device, they will be prompted to re-enter their Box login credentials.

-In the profile tab of your Account Settings, you can update the information in your profile, including your name, profile picture, and contact information.
+The profile tab contains information about your profile, including your name, profile picture, and contact information.